Elizabeth Taylor: 1956–1960: Critical acclaim

 By the mid-1950s, the American film industry was beginning to face serious competition from television, which resulted in studios producing fewer films, and focusing instead on their quality.
 The change benefited Taylor, who finally found more challenging roles after several years of career disappointments.
 After lobbying director George Stevens, she won the female lead role in Giant (1956), an epic drama about a ranching dynasty, which co-starred Rock Hudson and James Dean.
 Its filming in Marfa, Texas, was a difficult experience for Taylor, as she clashed with Stevens, who wanted to break her will to make her easier to direct, and was often ill, resulting in delays.
 To further complicate the production, Dean died in a car accident only days after completing filming; the grieving Taylor still had to film reaction shots to their joint scenes.
 When Giant was released a year later, it became a box-office success, and was widely praised by critics.
 Although not nominated for an Academy Award like her co-stars, Taylor garnered positive reviews for her performance, with Variety calling it "surprisingly clever", and The Manchester Guardian lauding her acting as "an astonishing revelation of unsuspected gifts."
 It named her one of the film's strongest assets.

-MGM re-united Taylor with Montgomery Clift in Raintree County (1957), a Civil War drama which it hoped would replicate the success of Gone with the Wind (1939).
+MGM reunited Taylor with Montgomery Clift in Raintree County (1957), a Civil War drama which it hoped would replicate the success of Gone with the Wind (1939).
 Taylor found her role as a mentally disturbed Southern belle fascinating, but overall disliked the film.
 Although the film failed to become the type of success MGM had planned, Taylor was nominated for the first time for an Academy Award for Best Actress for her performance.

 Taylor considered her next performance as Maggie the Cat in the screen adaptation of the Tennessee Williams play Cat on a Hot Tin Roof (1958) a career "high point."
 But it coincided with one of the most difficult periods in her personal life.
-After completing Raintree Country, she had divorced Wilding and married producer Mike Todd.
+After completing Raintree County, she had divorced Wilding and married producer Mike Todd.
 She had completed only two weeks of filming in March 1958, when Todd was killed in a plane crash.
 Although she was devastated, pressure from the studio and the knowledge that Todd had large debts led Taylor to return to work only three weeks later.
 She later said that "in a way ... [she] became Maggie", and that acting "was the only time I could function" in the weeks after Todd's death.